bluelightspirit/stocksim/README.md

 # ConsoleApplication1
-## The setup below will not work
-#### ... unless you try to mess with Visual Studio built files.
-Certain files allow the program to compile on my (bluelightspirit) computer without errors and without showing the old version of the code.
-Visual Studio is extremely picky.
-For a guess, I tried to read some of the files such as .suo in the .vs directory.
-Some directories may be vital for the program to run... and I've gotten the program to compile with that .suo file in the same directory shared through OneDrive.
-Cloning from GitHub though?
-Gives me an old version of the simulator.
-Why?
-Well, maybe one day I (bluelightspirit) can find out after taking Operating Systems...
 ## Expected Setup
 To setup, use [Visual Studio 2017](https://aka.ms/vs/15/release/vs_community.exe) as that is what was used to code this project.
 Windows 10 and 11 were tested for this.
 Be sure "Desktop development with C++", "Git for windows" and "GitHub extension for Visual Studio" is check marked and downloaded inside Visual Studio 2017, like the image below:
 ![image](https://github.com/user-attachments/assets/dd559592-a8fd-4f7d-a979-0c8ccf840037)